home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 common gullRecord days plot, common gull

-Present much of the year, though not on H.H. plot.
+Present much of the year, though not on Hillside House plot.

-There is strong evidence of a local population of non-breeders in the general area of Raynham.
+There is strong evidence of a local population of non-breeding common gulls in the general area of Raynham.

 These non-breeders seem to move from sites to the north, or north-east, probably at the coast, out to arable areas during the day, returning north before sunset.
 Flocks are often almost pure common gull.
 Numbers reach several hundred, at times 1200+.
 Sometimes a few BHG, LBBG or herring gull are present, with recently some Mediterranean gulls.
 Transit flights are often quite leisurely.